Río Lagartos, Mexico

 # the cruise in the natural reserve seemed quite good but at 300 pesos per person ($20 AUD) it seemed a bit expensive for us.

 # it’s easy to spot flamingo by yourself.
 Just head to las Coloradas (15 min from Rio Lagartos) and from there go to the end of the village where a dirt/sand road starts.
 Follow it and you will find Flamingos.
 We didn’t have a 4x4 and didn’t have any issue!
 Some guide will stop you and try to guide you, you don’t need them to enter the natural reserve.

-# If you want to see the Pink Lake peak a day where it’s not sunny!
+# If you want to see the Pink Lake pick a day where it’s sunny!